rx32940/BactAsm/README.md

-# BactAsm
+# Bacterial_Genome_Assembly_Pipeline

-This worflow allows direct download from NCBI's SRA database with fastq-dump
+This snakemake pipeline allows direct download from NCBI's SRA database with fastq-dump

 The pipeline handles raw reads records of the bacterial genome from **SRA Accessions** to **Annotated _de novo_ Assemblies**

-If reference genome is provided, short reads will be mapped to the reference genome with **BWA Mem** and will perform variant-calling.
+**Variant calling** will also be performed after mapped to the reference genomes provided. **Core SNPs** called from regions shared by all input sequences will be produced at the end of the pipline.

-All the output files will be assessed by **1) fastqc, 2) QUAST, 3) Qualimap**
+All the output files will be assessed by **1) fastqc, 2) QUAST**

 ## Requirement